 How to Remove Organic Stains from Granite

-Organic stains are typically food or beverages that can cause discoloration.
-Coffee and tea spills, gravy, mustard, and soda are among the most common.
+Organic stains are typically food or beverages that cause discoloration of your granite.
+Coffee and tea spills, gravy, mustard, and soda are the most common offenders.
 These can be cleaned by 30%-40% by volume concentration of hydrogen peroxide.

 How to Remove Inorganic Stains from Granite

 Inks and dyes are also materials that are commonly found in the kitchen.
-And any liquid that is commonly found in the kitchen, or anywhere for that matter is prone to spillage.
-These staining agents can be cleaned mostly by hydrogen peroxide.
+Any liquid that is commonly found in the kitchen, or anywhere for that matter, is prone to spillage.
+These granite staining agents can be cleaned mostly by hydrogen peroxide.
 Ink can be effectively removed by rubbing alcohol.

 How to Remove Oil Stains from Granite

-Fat is flavor and is a staple on all kitchens.
+Fat is flavor!
+It’s a staple in any and all kitchens.
 So is oil spillage.
-Pure acetone is used to remove oil stains from granite.
+To remove an oil stain from granite, baking soda mixed with water should do the trick.
+Pure acetone is also used to remove oil stains from granite.

 How to Remove Biological Stains from Granite